mongodb/docs/source/reference/mongodump.rst

 .. option:: --ipv6

-   Enables :term:`IPv6` support to allow :option:`mongodump` to connect to the MongoDB instance using IPv6 connectivity.
-IPv6 support is disabled by default in the :option:`mongodump` utility.
+   Enables :term:`IPv6` support to allow :program:`mongodump` to connect to the MongoDB instance using IPv6 connectivity.
+IPv6 support is disabled by default in the :program:`mongodump` utility.

 .. option:: --username <username>, -u <username>